-In the introduction to this book, the authors, Nicky Gardner and Susanne Kries, explain that their “emphasis is very much on the journeys”.
+In the introduction to the book, the authors, Nicky Gardner and Susanne Kries, explain that their “emphasis is very much on the journeys”.
 Arranged into chapters, those journeys are represented as routes.
 They first covers the popular stretch of track between London and Paris (Route 1), a chapter entitled “a tale of two cities”, while the last is significantly longer and sweeps through Eastern Europe.
 The journey between Belgrade and Lviv (Route 50) is entitled “the ultimate challenge”.

 A guide to European rail journeys